Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$

 For the SC2 state, theoretical studies have likewise proposed a number of possible order parameter symmetries, including nodal \cite{LinNevidomskyyPaglione20} and fully gapped \cite{Ishizuka_PhysRevLett.123.217001} odd-parity states.
 Another study \cite{IshizukaPRB.103.094504} suggested that the superconducting state accessed for $B \parallel b$ at ambient pressure is separate to that found under pressure in ambient magnetic field, and that the pressurized state may be even-parity in character.
-However, recent NMR studies under applied magnetic field \cite{tokunaga2023longitudinal,Kinjo23PRB} and hydrostatic pressure \cite{kinjo2023SciAdv} have reported strong similarities in the NMR spectra of these two phases, including a negligible change in the Knight shift at $T_\text{c2}$, a preferential alignment of the local spin susceptibility along the $b$-axis, and a relationship of increasing $T_\text{c2}$ as the $b$-axis local spin susceptibility increases under either pressure or magnetic field.
-Each of these observations strongly suggest that this is indeed the same odd-parity superconducting phase we label as SC2 -- that is tuned by either applied pressure or applied magnetic field close to the $b$-axis -- which is not present at $B = 0$~T nor at $p = 0$~GPa.
+However, recent NMR studies under applied magnetic field \cite{tokunaga2023longitudinal,Kinjo23PRB} and hydrostatic pressure \cite{kinjo2023SciAdv} have reported strong similarities in the NMR spectra of these two phases, including a negligible change in the Knight shift at $T_\text{c2}$, preferential spin alignment along the $b$-axis, and increasing $T_\text{c2}$ with increasing $b$-axis local spin susceptibility under either pressure or magnetic field.
+Each of these observations strongly suggest that the high-field and high-pressure superconducting phases both labelled SC2 in \autoref{fig:SchematicDia} indeed host the same odd-parity superconducting state.

-Our observation of a transition in the superconducting order parameter of UTe$_2$, manifested by an anomaly in the London penetration depth at the SC1--SC2 transition, naturally poses the questions: what precisely are the order parameters in SC1 and SC2?
-Does SC2 have a multicomponent order parameter outside its coexistence region with SC1?
-What are the topological properties of the superconductivity found in the coexistence region of SC1 and SC2?
-Quantitative measurements of the London penetration depth at high pressure, for example by the tunnel diode oscillator technique \cite{giannetta2022london}, will be of great value in making further progress on these outstanding questions.
+Our observation of a transition in the superconducting order parameter of UTe$_2$, manifested by an anomaly in the London penetration depth at the SC1--SC2 transition, raises the question about the nature of the superconducting state in the region labelled SC1' in \autoref{fig:phasediag}.
+Thermodynamic arguments require a further transition line (dashed line in \autoref{fig:phasediag}) separating SC1' from SC1 \cite{yip91}, causing SC1' to be distinct from both SC1 and SC2.
+This favours the emergence of multicomponent superconductivity in SC1' out of a combination of the order parameters in SC1 and SC2.
+High pressure ultrasound studies and quantitative measurements of the London penetration depth at high pressure \cite{giannetta2022london}, will be of great value in resolving the nature of the superconducting order parameter in SC1'.